ammarahm-ed/rn-floating-video-widget/README.md

 |requestOverlayPermission||Ask for `draw over other apps` permission

 #### Video Data Object
-The video data object is a single object that can have the following properties:
+The video data object is a single object that can have the following properties

 |Name|Type|Required|Description
 |--|--|--|--|
 | video |Object  | yes|A video object must have a `url` property